ac-93/pybullet-object-models/README.md

 You can of course modify the script to reduce the number of generated superquadric meshes as you like.

+### YCB Objects ###

+  - The near full set of YCB objects available for download [here](https://www.ycbbenchmarks.com/object-models/).

+  - This is too large to store in this repo (approx 1Gb), a tool for dowloading these objects is available [here](https://github.com/sea-bass/ycb-tools), a very slightly modified version of this script with a function for removing numbers from the directory names is included in this repo.

+  - The downloaded files can then be copied to the `ycb_objects` directory within this repo.
+This should contain the downloaded files, along with `__init__.py` and `_prototype.urdf` for generating the urdf files using obj2urdf.

+  - To generate urdf files from the downloaded .obj files run `build_object_urdfs.py` with the directoy name set correctly, this will also generate convex decompositions, more details are provided [here](https://github.com/cbteeple/object2urdf).

+  - Additionally, there are 3 SDF files, each loading some YCB objects arranged according to a specific layout.
+The layouts reproduce the layouts of the [GRASPA-benchmark](https://github.com/robotology/GRASPA-benchmark). **TODO: fix broken orientations on layouts.**

 ### Google Scanned Objects ###

   - Over 1000 "common" household objects that have been 3D scanned for use in robotic simulation and synthetic perception research from [Google Research](https://app.ignitionrobotics.org/GoogleResearch/fuel/collections/Google%20Scanned%20Objects).